szq0816/DSNCL/README.md

 ## ============== Datasets ==============

 ### Sketchy and TU-Berlin
-Please go to the https://github.com/buptLinfy/ZSE-SBIR
+Please go to the [by Lin et al.](https://github.com/buptLinfy/ZSE-SBIR)

 ## ============== Training ==============